snehapadgaonkar/ML-codes/README.md

    cd ML-codes
    ```
 2. **Run a model** \
-Navigate to a specific folder (e.g., 1_Linear_Regression.ipynb) and run the script to train and evaluate the model.
+Navigate to a specific file (e.g., 1_Linear_Regression.ipynb) and run the script to train and evaluate the model.

 ## 📝 Contributions
 Feel free to fork the repo, improve algorithms, or add new features!